 5. Boil to cook.
 The ‘tentacles’ will curl up when hot dog is done- and you have an octopus!

-Use a toothpick to poke in two eyes or get creative with eyes (onion bits, mustard, pepper, etc.), if desired.
-Serve with head up and legs spread out over an opened and toasted hot dog bun, over pasta, crackers, or rice and add your favorite toppings.
+Use a toothpick to poke holes for two eyes or get creative with eyes (onion bits, mustard, pepper, etc.), if desired.
+Serve with head up and legs spread out over an opened and toasted hot dog bun, or over pasta, crackers, or rice and add your favorite toppings (or solo on the plate for picky eaters like some of mine!)

 Please do tell your favorite fun food ideas in the comments.
 And let us know how your octopus dogs work for you!